於潜女 The Yuqian Women

 1. ‘Yuqian’: a county about 200 km from Hangzhou.

-2. ‘Wu-Yue’ and ‘King Qian’: King Qian (Qian, Miao钱镠) , the founder of Wu-Yue State during the Ten States period between the Tang and the Song.
+2. ‘Wu-Yue’ and ‘King Qian’: King Qian (Qian, Miao钱镠), the founder of the Wu-Yue State during the Ten States period between the Tang and the Song.
 Hangzhou was the capital.
-To save his people from the catastrophe of a war with Song’s Zhao army, he gave up his crown for peace and the united Song Dynasty.
-Many famous men have come from the Qian family even in modern China.
+To save his people from the catastrophe of a war with the Song’s Zhao army, he gave up his crown for peace and the united Song Dynasty.
+Many famous men have come from the Qian family, even in modern China.

 Appreciation:

-In 1093, Su Shi inspected Yuqian area where the Wu-Yue culture had flourished since the early Han Dynasty.
-The traditional dress, the silver head coverings, and the charming openness of Yuqian women took his fancy.
-In contrast would be the courtesans, the mythical ladies and the various ideal women of some folklore.
+In 1093, Su Shi inspected the Yuqian area, where the Wu-Yue culture had flourished since the early Han Dynasty.
+The traditional dress, silver head coverings, and the charming openness of Yuqian women took his fancy.
+In contrast, there are the courtesans, the mythical ladies, and the various ideal women in folklore.
 Again, catkins are associated with softness and the feminine in culture, with true love and spiritual nourishment.

-If you step back for a panorama view of the artistic world in China and Europe, you’ll see the similarity in the main features of the Renaissance --- the general trends in aesthetic tastes evolved from the luxurious palace art to the simple style of common subjects, to their everyday life in the country villages.
-Bright colours gradually gave way to simple plain colours like light blue, light green, black and white.
-This occurred across the board not only in poetry but also in paintings, statures, music, and designs.
-I sincerely wish this new perspective could inspire more studies on the rhymes and vibes of the Song Dynasty art.
+If you step back to take a panoramic view of the artistic world in China and Europe, you’ll see similarities in the main features of the Renaissance: the general trends in aesthetic tastes evolved from luxurious palace art to the simple style of common subjects and everyday life in the countryside.
+Bright colours gradually gave way to simple, plain colours such as light blue, light green, black, and white.
+This occurred across the board, not only in poetry but also in painting, sculpture, music, and design.
+I sincerely hope this new perspective inspires more studies of the rhymes and vibes of Song Dynasty art.

 Reference: